 This, mind you, is not how I-Doser recommends that one administer I-Doses.
 I-Doser says the I-Dose should be administered through their special headphones, “while lying down in a dim-lit room in solitude without any noisy distractions.”
 I, on the other hand, was wearing my nice but not “specially designed for I-Dosing” headphones, and was sitting mostly-upright in my bright lit living room thoroughly distracted by my food and the glowing screen of my laptop while sounds came from the heater and the ceiling fan.
 And yet…about halfway through, I did start to feel not just sleepy, but a bit hazy.
 I felt strange in a way I couldn’t quite put my finger on.

-Was the I-Dose actually having an effect on my brain?
+Was the I-Dose or even Kratom has actually having an effect on my brain?
 What is a “simulated drug experience” supposed to feel like?
-Now I was thinking not about Sylvester Stallone, but about Howard Becker.
+Should we take kratom for energy boost?
+Now I was thinking not about Sylvester Stallone, but about Howard Becker, if you are interesting find the best kratom vendors, will serve as a general overview of red vein kratom and will demonstrate its main uses and how to consume the supplement safely and as effectively as possible.

 It is not enough, that is, that the effects be present; they alone do not automatically provide the experience of being high.
 The user must be able to point them out to himself [sic] and consciously connect them with his having smoked marihuana before he can have this experience.

-Becker finds that learning to smoke marijuana effectively, and then learning to perceive and interpret its effects of having done so, is something marijuana users most often do in social groups.
+Becker finds that learning to vape cbd oil uk effectively, and then learning to perceive and interpret its effects of having done so, is something marijuana users most often do in social groups.
 More experienced users teach novices how to inhale correctly, and guide novices through identifying and framing their subsequent experiences.
 “Being high” is therefore in large part social, even when people smoke marijuana alone.
 One can smoke all the weed one wants, but learning to become high is a different process.

 This is how I felt listening to the I-Dose alone in my living room.
 I hadn’t yet read any of the experience reports on the I-Doser website, and I was not in a group of people who were more experienced I-Dose users, so I had no one to teach me how to identify the effects of an I-Dose.
 Was I perceiving simulated sedation, or was I perceiving what one feels when one’s blood sugar begins to rise again, and Sleep Imperative begins to trump Eat Imperative, late at night after a long day of traveling?
 (What’s the difference between “sedation” and “simulated sedation,” anyway?[i]) Unlike Becker’s informants—who had “high” to parse the effects of smoking marijuana—I had no concept to parse the effects of simulated sedation.
 If there are cultures of use that surround I-Dosing, I’m not a part of them; as a result, I lacked the frameworks to perceive the effects of the I-Dose and to interpret those effects as being in a desirable, altered state.